shubhvjain/blocks/block.md

 # the block program
 version 1.0.0

-A `documemnt` is a collection of  linear blocks.
+A `document` is a collection of  linear blocks.
 Linear means that the blocks are processed in the same order as they were written in the document.
 Blocks are seperated by a new line i.e. a new block ends with a blank line.
 A Block can have metadata like ID.